Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Background Related Work

 While there are many tools that can assist in certain aspects of AI audits, such as questionnaires to audit datasets~\cite{gebru2021datasheets} and models~\cite{mitchell2019model}, there are fewer end-to-end frameworks.
 However, there are some notable exceptions. ~\citet{raji2020closing} and~\citet{lam2024framework} propose end-to-end frameworks: one for organizations to conduct internal auditing, and the other for auditing AI systems for compliance with New York City Local Law 144, respectively.
-The implicit goal of AI audits is to hold organizations \emph{accountable} for the AI systems they design, develop, and deploy.
-Unfortunately, accountability outcomes are rarely realized. ~\citet{birhane2024ai} outline several reasons for this phenomenon, including an outsized focus on auditing the model outcomes, which has prevented auditors from understanding the AI system more holistically within its organizational structures.
+The implicit goal of AI audits is to hold organizations \emph{accountable} for their AI systems.
+Unfortunately, accountability outcomes are rarely realized. ~\citet{birhane2024ai} outline several reasons for this, including an outsized focus on auditing the model outcomes, which has prevented auditors from understanding the AI system more holistically within its organizational structures.
 Towards addressing this gap, we focus on AI \emph{assurance} (which includes organizational processes, among other differences) rather than audits.
 We provide an initial attempt at defining and synthesizing a set of standards for AI systems, outlining an accessible report format through which assurance results can be communicated, and recommending critical elements that must be included in AI assurance training.
+Our work integrates and operationalizes frameworks such as those set out by~\citet{raji2020closing} and~\citet{lam2024framework} through providing a concrete interview protocol, maturity matrix, and reporting format, and applying these artifacts to real-world rather than hypothetical AI systems.

 \xhdr{Assurance vs. Audits in Other Industries} In business accounting, an ``audit'' consists of the review of a business’s statements, reports, and records to verify the accuracy of the respective claims relative to the activities they represent.
 In contrast, an ``assurance'' is the examination of the \emph{processes} by which the records are produced~\cite{lewis2023audit}.
 In addition to reviewing a business's statements (that is, conducting an audit), assurances involve gathering employee feedback, observing organizational behavior, and looking at quality control mechanisms~\cite{lewis2023audit}.